Lorne Chabot: Legacy

 In 1998, he was ranked number 84 on a list of the 100 greatest hockey players compiled by The Hockey News.
-He was the only player on the list then eligible for the Hockey Hall of Fame who has not been elected to it.
+He was the only player on the list then eligible for the Hockey Hall of Fame who has not been elected.
+Similarly, in two separate editions of the foregoing publication's "The Top 100 Players of All-Time" (2010 and 2018), Chabot was rated as the 20th best goaltender, the only eligible one on the list not inducted into the Hockey Hall of Fame.

-The 2009 book 100 Ranger Greats ranked Chabot 95th all-time of the 901 New York Rangers who had played during the team's first 82 seasons.
+The 2009 release 100 Ranger Greats ranked Chabot 95th all-time of the 901 New York Rangers who had played during the team's first 82 seasons.

-In two separate editions of The Hockey News "The Top 100 Players of All-Time" (2010 and 2018) Lorne Chabot was rated as the 20th best goaltender, the only eligible one on the list not inducted into the Hockey Hall of Fame.